 That was just a recipe for disaster!
 The truth is that, though our kids with dyslexia are not lacking in intelligence, they do learn at a different pace.

 These days I teach my kids at their level and focus on mastery.
-They all get to grade levels and learn to read independently eventually on their own unique time frame!
+They all get to grade levels eventually and learn to read independently on their own unique time frame!

 I wish I had spent more time enjoying learning things that interested them and saved rote learning for the older years when they were ready for it.
 Did you know that research has shown that a child can learn all math concepts from K-6 in about 20 hours once they are ready and interested?
 20 hours folks!

 If you’re worried about your child being ‘behind’, read this article, “Help!
 My Homeschooler is Behind”